 It’s a sad state of affairs that gaming has become home to corporate greed.
 Gaming used to be the counterculture and now the money men are here.
 Triple-A titles used to be the cream of the crop but these days they are half a game with your original purchase and “lucky for you we have given you the option to purchase DLC on day one that will unlock the rest of the game.
 If you don’t want the full game then you don’t need to buy it, you will miss out on this great content though!”
 Gaming as a service I believe the money men call it.

 There, that’s what’s wrong with FIFA 18, EA and the gaming industry as a whole.
 People have forgotten what gaming is about.
-It’s about having fun, on your own, with friends or online with strangers, how ever you play, it’s about playing a game for the pure joy of playing and having fun while doing it.
+It’s about having fun, on your own, with friends or online with strangers, whichever way you play, it’s about playing a game for the pure joy of playing and having fun while doing it.

 I contacted EA to request a review copy of the game and they were kind enough to send me a key.
 After the install, I was greeted with a very slick intro and menu screen.
 All the correct team names and player names were there and it looked and felt amazing.
 I have been playing PES for some time and I had become quite used to playing as London South or Bristol West.
 It was a very welcome change to see everything as it should be so I headed into a quick match because I just wanted to get to a kickoff.